Reputational Bargaining and Inefficient Technology Adoption: Proof of Theorem 2

-Second, there are multiple limiting equilibria.
-When $\theta_2<p_{\theta_1}$ and the cost of adoption is close to $\theta_2-\theta_1$, we can sustain the approximately efficient equilibrium since whenever the buyer expects the seller to adopt with probability close to $1$, her optimal strategy is to offer $p_{\theta_1}$.
+Lemma \ref{lemmab4} implies that first, as stated in Theorem \ref{Theorem2}, when (\ref{costdifference}) holds and $\theta_2<p_{\theta_1}$, there is an open set of adoption costs, given by $\Big(\frac{(1-\theta_2)(\theta_2-\theta_1)}{1-\theta_1},\theta_2-\theta_1\Big)\subset \Big(\frac{\theta_2-\theta_1}{2},\theta_2-\theta_1\Big)$ such that there exists an equilibrium with inefficient adoption and significant delay in reaching agreement.
+This equilibrium shares the same features as the unique equilibrium characterized in Lemma \ref{lemmab3}.
+Second, there may be multiple limiting equilibria.\footnote{We show that an inefficient equilibrium always exists under the conditions stated in Lemma \ref{lemmab4}.
+Additionally, our arguments do not allow to rule out the existence of an approximately efficient equilibrium, although we do not have an explicit construction of this equilibrium and thus our proof does not establish that this equilibrium exists.} When $\theta_2<p_{\theta_1}$ and the cost of adoption satisfies $c\in\Big(\frac{(1-\theta_2)(\theta_2-\theta_1)}{1-\theta_1},\theta_2-\theta_1\Big)$, we cannot rule out the approximately efficient equilibrium since whenever the buyer expects the seller to adopt with probability close to $1$, her optimal strategy is to offer $p_{\theta_1}$.
 Since $\theta_2<p_{\theta_1}$, it must be the case that $\tau_s <+\infty$ if the seller does not adopt.
-Therefore, conditional on not adopting, the seller will concede in finite time and the expected delay can make him indifferent between adopting and not adopting.
+Therefore, conditional on not adopting, the seller will concede in finite time, and the expected delay can make him indifferent between adopting and not adopting.
 The fact that $\pi(\theta_1)$ is close to $1$ ensures that this delay can be sustained as an outcome of the war-of-attrition game.
 However, this reasoning does not apply when $\theta_2>p_{\theta_1}$.
 This is because conditional on not adopting, type $\theta_2$ has no incentive to concede when the buyer offers $p_{\theta_1}$.
-This leads to a profitable deviation for type $\theta_1$ from offering $p_{\theta_1}$.
+This ability to commit makes type $\theta_2$'s bargaining payoffs considerably higher, which would give rise to a profitable deviation for the seller at the adoption stage.